eosnetworkfoundation/grant-framework/applications/trustswap.md

 - Our project is early on its development process, this allows us to allign our decision making with the best interests of the IOS community.
 - We compiled a few ideas for the designs here: https://www.figma.com/file/IPrFq5RrP0V3cSMO1IwJrv/Swap-branding-and-logo .
 We are still early on the process of creating a brand.
 Most of our work so far has been devoted to deploying, testing and adapting to the inerworking of TrustEVM.
 - Our code comes from the Uniswap project, the following links contains broad documentation on the project: https://docs.uniswap.org/protocol/V2/reference/API/overview
 - We will be reusing many of the components of the code where our project is forked from.
 This includes frameworks as REACT for the frontend: https://reactjs.org/.
 For the back end we are using the MERN stack to build a static site.
 MERN includes tools such as: https://github.com/nodejs/node.
 The resulting code is static HTML code that we host at Google Firebase, it includes several functions such as CDN, so we can substain veyr hgih loads maintaing good quality of service, and defend from DDOS attacks.
-Further the hosting platform allows us to implement CD/Ci pilelines and optmize our deployment methodolosies.
+Further the hosting platform allows us to implement CD/CD pilelines and optumize our deployment methodologies.
-- While we are very early on our development process we have deployed several smart contracts and and their respective interfaces.
+- While we are very early on our development process we have deployed several smart contracts and their respective interfaces.
-- https://trustswap-testnet.web.app/ Is the frontend to a decentralized exchange.
+- https://trustswap-testnet.web.app/ is the frontend to a decentralized exchange.
 It curently makes use of the TrustEVM testnet-
-- https://trustswap-farm.web.app/ is a farm contract, it accepts LP deposits from our decentralized exchange and payrs out our testnet token.
+- https://trustswap-farm.web.app/ is a farm contract, it accepts LP deposits from our decentralized exchange and pays out testnet token.
 - https://docs.trustswap-farm.web.app/ is our documenation site, it includes general information of our platform.
+We are using Gitbook for it, will be connected once our domain name is decided.
-- https://www.npmjs.com/settings/trustevm/packages , we have published an SDK to npmjs, this will make it easy for other developers to connect to our smart contract.
-There are multiple use cases, for instance market makers and arbitragers can use our SDK to make their bots work.
+- https://www.npmjs.com/settings/trustevm/packages , we have published an SDK to NPMKS.com, this will make it easy for other developers to connect to our smart contract.
+There are multiple use cases for this, for instance market makers and arbitragers can use our SDK to make their bots work.
   - TrustSwap will not divert far from our orignal code source, instead adapt to TrustEVM the open source Uniswap project.
 We start with the open source version of the Uniswap V2, and will upgrade to V3 once the license allow is.

 ### Ecosystem Fit